zzz0906/LeetCode/README.md

 yes but st + ed may out of the int;

 therefore, I employ long long to finish the sum them.

+## 279. Perfect Squares

+Given a positive integer n, find the least number of perfect square numbers (for example, 1, 4, 9, 16, ...) which sum to n.

+1+2^2+3^2

+it's a DP problem or dfs?

+n -> sqrt(n)? nope... it may not be the best like 12 = not 9 + 1 + 1 + 1 is 4 + 4 + 4

+I suddenly want to use python to solve this problem.

+I need to chage it to DP...

+AC...yes just transfer the dfs to DP.